 Studies show that people who don't' sleep enough feel hungrier, make poorer decisions, and eat more (about 550 calories per day) in a sleep deprived state.
 Moreover, when you skimp on sleep to watch another 4 episodes of Sons of Anarchy, your insulin sensitivity and glucose tolerance drop while your bodies become more efficient at storing fat (especially around the belly).

 The obvious advice here is to get more sleep.

 If you toss and turn at night laying in bed staring at the ceiling struggling to fall asleep, consider taking an L-tryptophan and 5-HTP supplement.
 These are the building blocks of serotonin; the neurotransmitter responsible for relaxation, happiness and positivity.

 Sleeping less than 6 hours per night on a consistent basis is when the lack of shut-eye starts to take a toll on your progress.

 Tip #5.
-Include supersets in your trainingConventional straight sets typically consists of a series of reps usually between 6 and 12, followed by a rest periods of 1 to 3 minutes.
+Include supersets in your trainingConventional straight sets typically consist of a series of reps usually between 6 and 12, followed by a rest period of 1 to 3 minutes.
 For neural adaptations and strength priority, this is the preferred method.